Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Allowed MCV to redeploy in campaigns using a new toggle different from `[MultiplayerDialogSettings]->MCVRedeploys`.
 - Fixed buildings with `UndeploysInto` but `Unsellable=no` & `ConstructionYard=no` unable to be sold normally.
 Restored `EVA_StructureSold` for buildings with `UndeploysInto` when being selled.
 - Fixed `WaterBound=true` buildings with `UndeploysInto` not correctly setting the location for the vehicle to move into when undeployed.
+- Buildings with `CanC4=false` used to take 1 point of damage if hit by damage below 1 (calculated after `Verses` are applied but before veterancy, crate and AttachEffect modifiers).
+This no longer applies to negative damage under any conditions and can be disabled for zero damage by setting `CanC4.AllowZeroDamage` to true.

 ## Animations